patrickromeromccafferty/wetgrain/roy.md

 <br>
 <br>
 <br>
-1Poster attributed to Tr.
+* *Poster attributed to Tr.
 Tanh (1969), part of A Revolutionary Spirit: Vietnamese Propoganda Art <br>
-from the Dogma Collection at the Vietnam Fine Arts Museum, Hanoi <br>
+from the Dogma Collection at the Vietnam Fine Arts Museum, Hanoi* <br>
 <br>
 <br>